fbpx

 What type of life insurance do you need?
 How much coverage should you get?
 Once you understand the basics, it is time to explore more specialized options.
 One of these is Living Benefits Life Insurance.

 When you purchase life insurance, you select an amount called a death benefit.
 The minimum amount of money that your beneficiaries will receive depends on the type of policy.
-This payment will be made if you die while your life insurance policy is active.
+This payment gets made if you pass on while your policy is active.

 Living benefits life insurance is typically offered as a rider that is added on to an underlying life insurance policy.
 As a rider, you gain additional benefits.
 These usually come at an extra cost to your premium.

 However, some companies may provide these benefits automatically with your life insurance policy.
-This type of rider is sometimes called an accelerated death benefit.
+This type of rider is called an ‘accelerated death benefit’.

 A living benefit is a type of life insurance payout.
 It is available when you are terminally, critically, or chronically ill.
 This provides financial support to you and your family.